underscoreio/essential-slick/src/pages/3-modifying.md

 This is a shame, but getting the primary key is often all we need.

 <div class="callout callout-info">
-**Driver Capabilities**
+**Profile Capabilities**

-The Slick manual contains a comprehensive table of the [capabilities for each database driver][link-ref-dbs].
+The Slick manual contains a comprehensive table of the [capabilities for each database profile][link-ref-dbs].
 The ability to return complete records from an insert query is referenced as the `jdbc.returnInsertOther` capability.

-The API documentation for each driver also lists the capabilities that the driver *doesn't* have.
-For an example, the top of the [H2 Driver Scaladoc][link-ref-h2driver] page points out several of its shortcomings.
+The API documentation for each profile also lists the capabilities that the profile *doesn't* have.
+For an example, the top of the [H2 Profile Scaladoc][link-ref-h2driver] page points out several of its shortcomings.
 </div>

 If we want to get a complete populated `Message` back from a database without `jdbc.returnInsertOther` support, we retrieve the primary key and manually add it to the inserted record.
 Slick simplifies this with another method, `into`: